-Chelsea Women v Reading Women
+Chelsea survive scare to move clear at top of WSL

 Post update

-Erin Cuthbert (Chelsea Women) wins a free kick in the attacking half.
+Erin Cuthbert (Chelsea Women) wins a free kick in the defensive half.

 Post update